BluFedora/BifrostEngine/docs/notes/API_Design_Musings.md

 * Audio/name sound table
 * Literally anything that dynamically shows and hides.

-** Most of these can probably be solved by having 'type tags' IE more wrapper types with sematic meaning **
+** Most of these can probably be solved by having 'type tags' IE more wrapper types with semantic meaning **

 But how do you solve:
   * Custom Buttons